Base URL

 Rate Limiting

-To ensure a fair usage policy, the API may enforce rate limits.
-Currently:- Requests per minute (RPM): 60
+To ensure a fair usage policy, the API enforces rate limits.
+The defaults are:- Per IP: 600 requests per minute

 Errors and Debugging